kmlefran/aiida-aimall/paper.md

 # Acknowledgements

-We acknowledge NSERC, NWO Heritage ....
+We acknowledge the National Science and Engineering Research Council of Canada (grant RGPIN-2022-05060), and the Northern Ontario Heritage Fund Corporation (grant 7401278) for financial support.

 # References